mimoduo/mimogear/docs/postcss/utilities.md

 ##Accessibility

 There are two accessibility mixins both of which refer to visually hiding and unhiding elements from the page.
+By visually hiding an element, it will be rendered visible only to screen readers.
 An example of using both in tandem can be found on the skip link included by default into Mimogear.
 The following example visually hides the map-label and is then reset on focus.

 **Postcss**